ptribble/jdk-sunos-patches/jdk16/jdk-jdk-16-20/README-sparc.txt

-the equivalent code for the first argument on sparc didn't have the +1 that we have on x86, so don't add +1 here either looking at the code for get_frame_at_stack_banging_point(), we get sp the same way as x86, but sparc doersn't get fp, and where we would have used fp we put frame::unpatchable so in this function instead of fr.fp() use frame::unpatchable (and see also the sparc fetch_frame_from_context() implementation that does the same thing)
+the equivalent code for the first argument on sparc didn't have the +1 that we have on x86, so don't add +1 here either looking at the code for get_frame_at_stack_banging_point(), we get sp the same way as x86, but sparc doesn't get fp, and where we would have used fp we put frame::unpatchable so in this function instead of fr.fp() use frame::unpatchable (and see also the sparc fetch_frame_from_context() implementation that does the same thing)